MikeForde/medical-patients-main/README.md

 - Running medical exercises
 - Integration testing

-### Production Deployment

-For hosting the application on a server:

-1. **Traditional VPS**: Deploy using Docker Compose on any Linux server
-2. **DigitalOcean App Platform**: Use the provided `staging-app-spec.yaml`
-3. **Kubernetes**: Deploy containers using the Docker images

-### Staging Environment (Optional)

-Staging deployment is **only needed** if you're planning to:
-- Test production deployment configurations
-- Validate server-specific settings
-- Run load testing before production

-To use staging:
-1. Create `.env.staging` with production-like settings
-2. Run `task staging:up` to start on port 8001
-3. Test your deployment configuration
-4. Use `task staging:down` when finished

-**Note**: Most users don't need staging.
-The `task dev` command provides a complete development environment.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-### Git Workflow

-This project follows a structured Git workflow, including a specific branching model, commit message conventions, and Pull Request (PR) processes.
-The core branches are:

--   **`main`**: Stable, production-ready code.
--   **`develop`**: Primary integration branch for ongoing development.
--   **Feature Branches** (e.g., `feature/TICKET-ID-short-description`): For new features, bugs, or tasks.
--   **Release Branches** (e.g., `release/vX.Y.Z`): For preparing releases.
--   **Hotfix Branches** (e.g., `hotfix/TICKET-ID-short-description`): For critical production fixes.

-For complete details on the branching strategy, commit message format, PR process, testing requirements, and release procedures, please refer to the Git Workflow documentation in the `memory/` directory.

 ### Key Development Files

 - `.gitignore`: Specifies intentionally untracked files that Git should ignore.
 This has been recently updated to include common OS-generated files, Node.js artifacts, and log files.
-- `memory/`: Stores contextual information about the project including patterns, implementations, and architectural decisions.

 ## License